alphagov/paas-team-manual/docs/guides/IPSec_debugging.md

 ## IPSec debugging

 There may be a need, to debug the IPSec on our machines.
-In order to do that, you may want to log into `bosh-cli` and then `bosh ssh {router|cell}`.
+In order to do that, you may want to log into the routers or cells.
+See [Connecting bosh_cli to Bosh](Connecting_to_Concourse_and_BOSH/#connecting-bosh_cli-to-bosh) for instructions.

 ### Fiddle with the logging level